uribench/spell-check/README.md

 **Do not forget** to populate the custom dictionaries appropriately.

-To populate the custom dictionary with all the exceptions found by all the tasks in the PySpelling configuration file use (i.e., as mentioned earlier, here we use one common custom dictionary):
+To populate the custom dictionary with all the exceptions found by all the tasks in the PySpelling configuration file use the following command (i.e., as mentioned earlier, here we use one common custom dictionary):

 ```bash
 $ pyspelling >> custom-dictionary.txt